The Russia House: Plot summary

 Over the course of several meetings with Katya and Yakov, Barley realises his nervous informant is very likely under KGB scrutiny.
 The CIA and MI6 decide one final meeting is needed to verify the authenticity of the data, but Yakov is suddenly "hospitalized" due to purported exhaustion.
 In a secure phone call, Yakov tells Katya through code that he has been taken and that she is in danger.
 Barley and Katya realise that any further meeting is merely a KGB scheme to draw them out into the open.

 Barley receives a message that he must bring "a final and exhaustive" list of questions on Soviet research.
 He makes contact with one of his Soviet publishing associates who uses his connections in the KGB to arrange a meeting with Yakov's handlers.
 Although the CIA and MI6 set up a major surveillance operation at the meeting site, Barley goes missing along with the last set of questions, presumably arrested.

 More than a year later, after several unconfirmed sightings in Moscow, Barley shows up in Portugal, offering no explanation for his absence.
 Neither the CIA nor MI6 are inclined to interrogate him, reasoning that the KGB has already worn him down to get the information they needed.
-They are resigned to the fact that the "manuscript" had been KGB bait all along.
 The truth, however, is that Barley traded the questions for the freedom of Katya and her family.
 The philosophical Barley reasons that governments are not the only ones who can manipulate and betray, and some things are more important than the games that spies play with others' lives.